docpad/docpad-plugin-paged/README.md

 * /archives/page/3/
 * etc...

-Set `startNum` to set the initial page number.
+Set `index` to set the page number for the index page.

-For example, after setting `startNum: 2`, the generated url pattern will be:
+For example, after setting `index: 1`, the generated url pattern will be:

 * /archives/
 * /archives/page/2/